 Delivering experiences in the car and beyond

 Traditionally, automakers have been unplugged from the consumer experience throughout the ownership lifecycle of the vehicle.
 There are marketing, sales, finance, and service departments — all operating independently — to manage consumers, depending on their buying stage.

 The emergence of direct-to-consumer vehicle sales is changing consumer expectations.
 Buyers expect the experience to be seamless from the time they start thinking about a car, through to the final sale, and throughout the vehicle ownership lifecycle.

 As automakers shift revenue models from one-and-done sales to continuous subscription services, it’s critical to improve this journey.
 This is especially true because software-defined vehicles present the opportunity for digital upgrades.

 The aftermath of the industry reset: opportunity

 Software quality, ecosystem resilience, environmental impact and brand experience will determine the market valuation of automotive companies going forward.
 Automakers must embrace the opportunity to create a new relationship with vehicle production and management — one that goes beyond a driving experience and views the vehicle as a platform, the billboard for a new digital ecosystem.

 How this digital ecosystem will ultimately take shape depends on the collective minds of the innovative, talented teams automakers are recruiting and building.
 The story of this era is just beginning, and we look forward to discussing the next chapter with you.

+This is part 1 of a five-part series on the auto industry’s future.
 Read parts 2, 3, 4 and 5 in this series, The Race for CASE (connected, autonomous, shared, electric), in which we will continue to explore how automakers can navigate this new era with confidence.